-The Royal College of Physicians (RCP) offers a number of benefits exclusive to retired members.
+The RCP offers a number of benefits exclusive to retired members.

 The RCP’s Retired Fellows and Members Association has combined with the Widows and Widowers and is now called the Senior Physicians Society.
 This organisation provides its members with an opportunity to contribute to the activities of the RCP, and the opportunity to enjoy scientific, cultural and educational meetings at the RCP.